CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 cumulus@switch:~$ nv config apply
 ```

 The following example enables the packet and buffer histogram on swp1 through swp8.
-The histogram collects statistics every second about ingress and egress queue occupancy.
+The histogram sends the interface statistics about ingress and egress queue occupancy to the default snapshot file every second.

 ```
 cumulus@switch:~$ nv set system telemetry enable on